Free crane inspection checklist

 A crane inspection checklist is a structured form used to inspect and document the condition of a crane at regular intervals.
 It covers all safety-critical components, including structural members, wire ropes, hooks, sheaves, brakes, controls, safety devices, load indicators and electrical systems.
 The checklist ensures that cranes are safe to operate, identifies defects before they cause failures, and provides documented evidence of compliance with Australian WHS regulations and AS 2550 standards.

-Benefits of regular crane inspections
+Benefits of using this crane inspection checklist

 - Safety: identify worn or damaged components before they cause a failure or incident.